LeScooter/LeScooter/README.md

 ## Hello there.

 I'm Scott, but I usually go by Scooter online.
-I'm a software engineer from Scotland, currently working at Hypixel Studios on the much-anticipated game, Hytale.
+I'm a software engineer from Scotland, formerly working at Hypixel Studios on the much-anticipated game, Hytale.

 Welcome to my personal GitHub.
 Here, you'll find a mix of my past projects and some random experiments.
 While my most recent and exciting work is probably private, there's still plenty to explore and enjoy.